osisoft/Edge-Data-Store-Docs/Beta2/SDS/SDS_Streams.md

 Returns a list of streams.

-If specifying the optional search query parameter, the list of streams returned will match the search criteria.
-If the search query parameter is not specified, the list will include all streams in the Namespace.
+If the optional search query parameter is specified, the list of streams returned will match the search criteria.
+If the search query parameter is not specified, the list will include all streams in the namespace.
 See [Searching](xref:sdsSearching) for information about specifying those respective parameters.

 **Request**